kubernetes/website/content/en/docs/concepts/scheduling/configure-scheduler.md

 ## Predicates

-The scheduler policy are mainly composed of predicates and priorities rules, the predicates rules are used for filtering the nodes and the priorities rules are used for electing the best fit nodd.
-Each priority rule has the "weight" which specifies the factor of each priority rule during the scheduler calculating the score of each candidate node, the node with highest rank will be elected to host the pod.
+The scheduler policy is mainly composed of predicates and priorities rules.
+The predicates rules are used to filter the nodes and the priorities rules are used to elect the best fit node.
+Each priority rule has a `weight`, which specifies the factor of each rule.
+The scheduler calculates the score of each candidate node and the node with the highest rank is elected to host the pod.

 The default scheduler doesn't facilitate all the predicates, the available predicates are listed in the following table,